hwwhww/eth-research/sharding/review/casper_v2.1.md

 * **Slot** - a period of 8 seconds, during which one proposer has the ability to create a block and some attesters have the ability to make attestations
 * **Dynasty transition** - a change of the validator set
 * **Dynasty** - the number of dynasty transitions that have happened in a given chain since genesis
-* **Cycle** - a period during which all validators get exactly one chance to vote (unless a dynasty transition happens inside of one)
+* **Cycle** - a span of blocks during which all validators get exactly one chance to make an attestation (unless a dynasty transition happens inside of one)
 * **Finalized**, **justified** - see Casper FFG finalization here: https://arxiv.org/abs/1710.09437

 ### Constants